 You have probably noticed that we put a lot of effort into explaining the damaging effects of artificial blue light.
-You probably don’t know, however, that blue light effects your performance in athletics and other physical activity.
+You probably don’t know, however, that blue light affects your performance in athletics and other physical activity.
 Over the years, we have spoken to many trainers, and the athletes they work with.
-One of the biggest thing that impacts athletic performance is sleep.
+One of the biggest things that impacts athletic performance is sleep.
 If you don’t know by now, we’re here to tell you: artificial blue light can hurt your sleep.
 Anyone looking to perform their best, athletically or otherwise, should pay close attention to the information that follows in this article.

 Blue Light Basics